-- (g) For purposes of this section, all of the following shall apply with respect to performance guarantees: - (1) The term "performance guarantee" shall mean any of the following forms of guarantee: - a.
-Surety bond issued by any company authorized to do business in this State. - b.
-Letter of credit issued by any financial institution licensed to do business in this State. - c.
-Other form of guarantee that provides equivalent security to a surety bond or letter of credit. - (2) The performance guarantee shall be returned or released, as appropriate, in a timely manner upon the acknowledgement by the city or county that the improvements for which the performance guarantee is being required are complete.
-If the improvements are not complete and the current performance guarantee is expiring, the performance guarantee shall be extended, or a new performance guarantee issued, for an additional period until such required improvements are complete.
-A developer shall demonstrate reasonable, good faith progress toward completion of the required improvements that are the subject of the performance guarantee or any extension.
+- (g) For purposes of this section, all of the following shall apply with respect to performance guarantees: - (1) The term "performance guarantee" shall mean any of the following forms of guarantee:

+1 Surety bond issued by any company authorized to do business in this 2 3 b.
+Letter of credit issued by any financial institution licensed to do 4 business in this State.
+5 Other form of guarantee that provides equivalent security to a surety c. bond or letter of credit.
+6 7 (2) The performance guarantee shall be returned or released, as appropriate, in a 8 timely manner upon the acknowledgement by the city or county that the 9 improvements for which the performance guarantee is being required are 10 complete.
+If the improvements are not complete and the current performance 11 guarantee is expiring, the performance guarantee shall be extended, or a new performance guarantee issued, for an additional period until such required 12 13 improvements are complete.
+A developer shall demonstrate reasonable, good 14 faith progress toward completion of the required improvements that are the 15 subject of the performance guarantee or any extension.
 The form of any extension shall remain at the election of the developer.

-- (3) The amount of the performance guarantee shall not exceed one hundred twenty-five percent (125%) of the reasonably estimated cost of completion at the time the performance guarantee is issued.
-Any extension of the performance guarantee necessary to complete required improvements shall not exceed one hundred twenty-five percent (125%) of the reasonably estimated cost of completion of the remaining incomplete improvements still outstanding at the time the extension is obtained.
-At the election of the developer, one hundred twenty-five percent (125%) of the reasonably estimated cost of completion may be conclusively determined by a report provided under seal by an architect licensed under the provisions of Chapter 83A of the General Statutes or an engineer registered under the provisions of Chapter 89C of the General Statutes.
-This report may contain unit pricing information provided by a general contractor, licensed under Chapter 87 of the General Statutes, or any other competent source that the architect or engineer certifies, under seal, as accurate.
-The reasonably estimated cost of completion shall include all costs of inflation and costs of administration and enforcement, no matter how such related fees or charges are denominated. - (4) The performance guarantee shall only be used for completion of the required improvements and not for repairs or maintenance after completion. - (5) The developer shall have the option to post one form of a performance guarantee as provided for in subdivision (1) of this subsection, in lieu of multiple bonds, letters of credit or other equivalent security, for all development matters related to the same project requiring performance guarantees, including, without limitation, subdivision, erosion control, and stormwater. - (6) No person shall have or may claim any rights under or to any performance guarantee provided pursuant to this subsection or in the proceeds of any such performance guarantee other than the following: - a.
-The local government to whom such performance guarantee is provided. - b.
-The developer at whose request or for whose benefit such performance guarantee is given. - c.
-The person or entity issuing or providing such performance guarantee at the request of or for the benefit of the developer."
+16 17 The amount of the performance guarantee shall not exceed one hundred (3) twenty-five percent (125%) of the reasonably estimated cost of completion 18 19 at the time the performance guarantee is issued.
+Any extension of the 20 performance guarantee necessary to complete required improvements shall 21 not exceed one hundred twenty-five percent (125%) of the reasonably 22 estimated cost of completion of the remaining incomplete improvements still 23 outstanding at the time the extension is obtained.
+At the election of the 24 developer, one hundred twenty-five percent (125%) of the reasonably 25 estimated cost of completion may be conclusively determined by a report 26 provided under seal by an architect licensed under the provisions of Chapter 27 83A of the General Statutes or an engineer registered under the provisions of Chapter 89C of the General Statutes.
+This report may contain unit pricing 28 29 information provided by a general contractor, licensed under Chapter 87 of 30 the General Statutes, or any other competent source that the architect or 31 engineer certifies, under seal, as accurate.
+The reasonably estimated cost of 32 completion shall include all costs of inflation and costs of administration and 33 enforcement, no matter how such related fees or charges are denominated.
+34 (4) The performance guarantee shall only be used for completion of the required 35 improvements and not for repairs or maintenance after completion.
+36 The developer shall have the option to post one form of a performance (5) 37 guarantee as provided for in subdivision (1) of this subsection, in lieu of 38 multiple bonds, letters of credit, or other equivalent security, for all 39 development matters related to the same project requiring performance 40 guarantees, including, without limitation, subdivision, erosion control, and 41 stormwater.
+42 No person shall have or may claim any rights under or to any performance (6) guarantee provided pursuant to this subsection or in the proceeds of any such 43 performance guarantee other than the following: 44 45 The local government to whom such performance guarantee is a.
+46 provided.
+47 The developer at whose request or for whose benefit such b.
+48 performance guarantee is given.
+The person or entity issuing or providing such performance 49 c. guarantee at the request of or for the benefit of the developer."
+50